nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 When you have an iterable object representing a collection, you can use the `for...of` syntax to iterate over every single item of the collection.

 But what if an object abstracts data generated asynchronously?
-For instance, think of an abstraction that allows us to fetch data from a paginated API, or records consumed in batches from a database, or something as simple as a countdown timer.
+For instance, think of an abstraction that allows us to fetch data from a paginated API, or think about some records consumed in batches from a database, or something as simple as a countdown timer.
 Well in these cases you can use the `for await...of` syntax!

 In this article, we will learn more about the _iterator_ and the _iterable_ protocol (and their async counterparts) and we will see how to create custom objects that can expose their internal data in an ergonomic and idiomatic way.

 ## JavaScript iteration with `for...of`

 With ECMAScript 2015, JavaScript got the `for...of` syntax.
-This syntax provides a very easy way to iterate over collections, like arrays, string, sets, and maps.
+This syntax provides a very easy way to iterate over collections, such as arrays, string, sets, and maps.

 If you have never seen this syntax in action here are some examples: